February 3, 2018:

 She drank it anyway, and in her blacked-out rage she smashed me in the face so hard it detached both of my retinas.

 Addiction is not a moral failure.
-It's a type of brain damage in which neurotransmitters in the dopamine system are defective, damaged, or missing.
-Causing the cascade of neurochemical communication that results in unwanted behaviors.
+It's a type of brain dysfunction in which neurophysiological communication between brain components is defective or damaged or disrupted, ultimately causing the cascade of faulty neurochemical messaging that results in unwanted behaviors.

 There's still no cure for alcoholism.
 Although the mechanism is now understood.
 There'll be an effective treatment one day soon.